AgnostiqHQ/covalent/doc/source/getting_started/index.rst

 Docker Install
 --------------

 Covalent is also provided as a Docker image.
-This image can be used as a developer environment or simply to run the Covalent server in a container:
+This image can be used to run the Covalent server in a container instead of :code:`covalent start`:

 .. code:: bash

-   docker pull public.ecr.aws/covalent/covalent

-   # Run the container as a developer environment
-   docker run -it --rm covalent bash

    # Run the container as a server
-   docker run -d -p 48008:8080 covalent
+   docker run -d -p 48008:8080 public.ecr.aws/covalent/covalent

 .. note::